mjmcnelis/RKM.jl/docs/src/solution/dense_output.md

 <img src="scatter_plot.png" width="600">
 ```

-The solution should contain state variable and time derivative data, which are needed for cubic Hermite interpolation.
+The solution should contain state variable and time derivative data for the cubic Hermite routine.
 Now we can call `interpolate_solution` to interpolate the data uniformly (the keyword argument `dt_dense` changes the temporal spacing).

 ```julia
 t_dense, y_dense = interpolate_solution(options, sol; dt_dense = 1e-4);